PS5 DualSense Edge - The Best Pro Controller Is Here?

 3 setting trigger locks are also available on each one.
 A stylish carrying case comes on both products as well.

-What still remains unknown is if Edge is fully compatible with the PC (like the Elite 2), and how long its battery life is.
+What remains unknown is if Edge is fully compatible with the PC (like the Elite 2), and how long its battery life is.

 Modded PS5 Edge Controller